-Battling On is situated on a hundred and twenty-four-acre farm.
-Merryhue Farm has been farmed in an environmentally sensitive way for over sixty years and as such boosts a hugely diverse range of habitats which include semi ancient woodlands, meadow lands, heathland willow carr and marshland.
+Battling On is situated on a 124 acre farm.
+Merryhue Farm has been farmed in an environmentally sensitive way for over 60 years and as such boosts a hugely diverse range of habitats which include semi-ancient woodlands, meadow lands, heathland willow carr and marshland.

 As a result of having such a rich diversity of habitat, Merryhue has a wide range of wildlife such as otters, fallow, red and sika deer, kingfishers, barn owls and badgers, all of whom have found sanctuary on the farm.

-Merryhue is a working farm with a wide variety of livestock and poultry including alpacas, pigs, ducks, geese, chickens and quail.
+Merryhue is a working farm with a wide variety of livestock and poultry including some endangered species such as French Poitou Donkeys and Swiss Valay Black Faced Sheep, and additionally alpacas, pigs, ducks, geese, chickens and quail.

 Land based Skills Workshop

 Veterans have use of a wide range of practical tools used to carry out conservation and land management tasks.
 Much of the work undertaken by volunteers is carried out supporting conservation charities such as the Woodland Trust or Dartmoor National Park.